TheJacksonLaboratory/microbiome-workshop-2019/_posts/2018-11-14-Working-at-the-command-line-with-Bash.markdown

 > Challenge 2.1: Create a text file called `text_file1.txt` that contains the line "Roses are red".<br>
 > Challenge 2.2: Try viewing the content of your file with the `cat` command: `cat text_file1.txt`.

 Now what if you want to edit the file you just created?
 For this, we will use a basic [text editor][texteditor-wikipedia] called Nano.
 For details on how to use Nano, see the [online documentation][nano-homepage].
+One nice thing about nano is that it give you some command shortcuts right on the screen when you have it open.
+Note that the caret symbol (`^`) indicates that you should hold the control key while pressing the associated letter key.
+For example, `^X` means that you should hold control and press the `X` key.

 ![NanoBash]({{ site.baseurl }}/images/Bash_lesson_nano.png)